julia-otran/projector/Readme.md

 - GPU with OpenGL 3.2 and GLSL 1.0 support (you can even use mesa, however performance may be degraded)
 - 2GB free ram for running the software

+## Windows

+No special requirements

+## Linux

+- This software only works with X11.

 Install
 ==========